Skip to main content

 Setup steps

-2. 2Install the middleware: npm install @blockchain0x/mcp
+2. 2Install the packages: npm install @blockchain0x/mcp @blockchain0x/node

 6. 6Deploy.
 The first AI client that hits your paid tool gets a 402, pays, and the next call succeeds.
 You see the payment in the dashboard within 10 seconds.

-The defaults we recommend
+The windows we recommend

 Tool typeWindowWhy